 The gender gap downstream is a very complicated problem, or set of problems, and frankly I do not think that children's math scores are the best place to begin thinking about them.
 Leaving aside my own instincts, however, it has certainly been suggested in the past that gender differences in math ability at the high end may go some way towards explaining the "tenure gap."
 The idea is that the means for males and females could be exactly the same, and yet if the variability were higher for males, then males would predominate at the high end of the achievement distribution (as well as at the low end, presumably!).
 Exactly how this disparity in achievement at the high end is supposed to contribute to the tenure gap is never spelled out, but it is at least an empirical question whether children's scores do or do not exhibit a gender discrepancy in variability (in either direction).

 I don't really understand the data on page 494 as they relate to the variance ratios quoted for Asian/Pacific Islanders in Table S2, but for the white students at least, I would call the tail effect substantial.
-In Minnesota, there was a 2-to-1 ratio of males to females at the 99th percentile and above.
+In Minnesota at 11th grade, there was a 2-to-1 ratio of males to females at the 99th percentile and above.
 The authors note (p.
 495) that,

 If a particular specialty required mathematical skills at the 99th percentile, and the gender ratio is 2.0, we would expect 67% men in the occupation and 33% women.
 Yet today, for example, Ph.D. programs in engineering average only about 15% women.